 - What sort of testing have you done with users with disabilities?
 (Probe for details and fact check their answers with other users on accessibility lists such as the Access Technology Higher Education Network (ATHEN).

 - Run an accessibility checker, such as the WAVE or HiSoftware Compliance Sheriff and cross-reference reported issues on the product to VPAT or WCAG Conformance Claim.
 Alert: Automated tools capture just 25-30% of the accessibility issues on a page.

 - Meet with the company and discuss what impact the issues identified would have on a person with a disability.

 If a product is not accessible don't buy it.
 If no comparable product is accessible, buy it only with the written agreement that the vendor must address its accessibility shortcomings.

 Sample Contract Language

+Are VPATs and WCAG conformance claims binding?
+It depends on your contact language.
 The University of Minnesota provides sample vendor contract language to hold vendors accountable for the accessibility of products: